 Organically farmed animals

 There are far more stricter criteria that go into “making” an organic cow as opposed to organic veggies.
 Firstly if the animals are grass fed then no RIFFPHs can be used on the land that the animals are grazing and it takes 3 years of annual testing to ensure the grazing pasture is certified organic.
 The animals cannot be injected with growth hormones to make them grow faster and bigger.
 The animals cannot be injected with antibiotics which makes them fat (this practice is now banned in the European Union but not in the US or Asia).
 The animals can be fed grain (an unnatural diet for most animals apart from birds and rodents) but the grain must be certified organic.
 The animals must have unrestricted outdoor access.
-Ryan’s Grocery is your best bets for organic and fresh pork, beef and lamb in Singapore.
+Check out our guides for your best bets for organic and fresh pork, beef and lamb in Singapore.
 Organic chickens can only be bought frozen but is sold by more places that just those two.
 Feel free to get in touch if you’d like to know where.

 This means the animals have been fed grass for most of their life but may have been fed grain to fatten them up for slaughter for the last 90 days.
 Not necessarily organic or drug free.
 Most Singapore butchers sell grass fed meat.
 Unfortunately most butchers, and all supermarkets, have no idea whether the animals are 100% grass fed and finished (see below).
 As an analogy if you take the fittest man in the world and feed him nothing but junk for 90 days then you will metabolically destroy him.
 In fact Morgan Spurlock managed to do it in only 30 days in the famous movie Super Size Me.
 The same thing happens with cows if you feed them an unnatural diet of grain which rots their guts, makes them fat (so they sell for a higher price), fills them with toxins (both man-made and natural) from the grains and destroys their beneficially fatty acid profile.
 If you’re not sure if your butcher knows what he’s talking about then contact us and we will do the digging for you.